 3.Attach Yourself to People Who Achieved Success in Your Field

-Associating with people that have succeeded in your field helps to eradicate your ego because it enlightens you that some people are more skilled than you.
-Besides, you learn a lot from these individuals and quickly achieve success when you work with them.
+When you associate with people that have succeeded in your field, you’ll be less egotistic because you’ll realize that some people are more skilled than you.
+Besides, you’ll learn a lot of things – from these individuals – that will lead to quick success.

 4.Practice Self-Control on Your Journey to Success

 You must practice self-control when pursuing success because bad things will happen on your journey.
-For instance, many people will treat you poorly regardless of your socio-economic status, and you’ll be forced to work behind the scenes.
+For instance, many people will treat you poorly, and you’ll be forced to work behind the scenes.

 5.The Dangers of Pride